Johnny Ramone: Personal life

 Johnny's early adulthood was marked by bouts of delinquency which he stated were inexplicable at the time.
 "I didn't become a delinquent until I got out of high school.
 I had a two-year run.
 I'd go out and hit kids and take their money and rob everybody's pocketbooks.
 Just being bad every minute of the day.
 It was terrible.
 I don't know what my problem was.
 Things that were funny to me at the time were horrible...
 At about 20 years old, I stopped drinking and doing drugs, got a job and tried to be normal."

+Johnny married his first wife, Rosana Cummings, in 1972.
+However, by 1976, they split up.

 In 1983, Johnny was severely injured in a fight with Seth Macklin of the band Sub Zero Construction.
 He was saved by emergency brain surgery and, according to a reporter at the time, "got better fast.
 He plays the same but his hair is a little shorter."
-This incident was said to have inspired the next album's title, Too Tough to Die.
+Johnny later said, "I was ready to play in three months, and our next album would be titled Too Tough to Die".

-Johnny Ramone was married his wife, Linda, in 1984 at the office of the city clerk in New York City.
+Johnny married his second wife, Linda, in 1994 at the office of the city clerk in New York City.
 She had originally dated Joey Ramone, but left him for Johnny.
 Joey and Johnny continued to tour as the Ramones after this, but their relationship worsened.
 However, despite reports that they had stopped talking to each other altogether, Johnny talks fondly of Joey in his book Commando.
-Years later, when Joey was in the hospital dying of lymphoma, Johnny refused to telephone him.
+Years later, when Joey was in hospital dying of lymphoma, Johnny refused to telephone him.
 Johnny later discussed this incident in the film End of the Century: The Story of the Ramones, saying an attempt at such a reunion would have been futile.
-He did add that he was depressed for a week after Joey's death.
+He did add that he was very depressed after Joey's death.
 When pressed, he acknowledged that this was because of the bond forged by the band.
 In their road manager Monte Melnick's book about his time with the Ramones, Johnny is quoted as having said, "I'm not doing anything without him.
 I felt that was it.
 He was my partner.
 Me and him.
 I miss that."

 Johnny was Catholic.
-Though he considered himself religious, he did not attend church due to physical abuse he suffered at the hands of nuns as a youngster.
+Though he considered himself religious, he did not attend church due to physical abuse he suffered at the hands of nuns as a youth.

 Johnny also was an avid collector of baseball cards and movie posters.

 Death

-On September 15, 2004, Johnny Ramone died in his Los Angeles home at the age of 55, 23 days before his 56th birthday, following a five-year battle with prostate cancer.
+Johnny Ramone died in his Los Angeles home on September 15, 2004, at the age of 55, following a five-year battle with prostate cancer.
 Many of his friends and musical contemporaries came to pay their respects.
-His wife Linda kept his ashes, though there is a cenotaph monument to Ramone at Hollywood Forever cemetery in Hollywood, California.
+His wife Linda kept his ashes, though there is a cenotaph monument to Ramone at Hollywood Forever Cemetery in Hollywood, California.